Active Substance: sofosbuvir

 The active substance in Sovaldi, sofosbuvir, blocks the action of a protein called ‘NS5B RNA-dependent RNA polymerase’ in the hepatitis C virus, which is essential for the virus to multiply.
 This stops the hepatitis C virus from multiplying and infecting new cells.

 What benefits of Sovaldi have been shown in studies?

-Additional studies showed that Sovaldi in combination with ribavirin decreased the risk of infection of the new liver with hepatitis C virus in patients undergoing transplantation, that Sovaldi is also effective in patients coinfected with both hepatitis C and HIV, and that the outcome of patients with genotype 3 infection could be improved by extending treatment to 24 weeks.
+Additional studies showed that Sovaldi in combination with ribavirin decreased the risk of infection of the new liver with hepatitis C virus in adult patients undergoing transplantation, that Sovaldi is also effective in patients infected with both hepatitis C and HIV, and that the outcome of patients with genotype 3 infection could be improved by extending treatment to 24 weeks.